Savvyscript/kidsrcode/README.md

 ## Features
 - Users can sign up and sign in
 - Users can view a fun envirornment with terms and visual aids
-- Users can visit a page for a specific city
+- Users can see fun animated terms
-- Users can view tips for specific cities
+- Users can also watch links for continued learning
 - Users can create their own avatar
 - Users can answer questions on basic computer and coding
 - Users can edit and delete their accounts